Ugh, the dreaded plateau!

 3) Shock your diet.
 Your body can also become quite efficient with calories (not to mention the oft-mentioned but controversial “starvation mode” theory), and can sometimes struggle to progress.
 Try upping your caloric intake from 1800 to 2200 by eating more healthy fats or protein (avocado, nuts, almond butter, more chicken, etc.).
 Your body will learn that “food is abundant, time to stop hoarding these few calories as fat stores and instead burning them as fuel or using them to build muscle.”

-Consider throwing in one day a week of OVER eating (which Anthony lays out really well here), along with days where you are intermittent fasting.
+Consider throwing in one day a week of OVER eating, along with days where you are intermittent fasting.
 Keep your body guessing and see if that shocks your system back into weight loss mode.
 From an evolutionary perspective, it makes sense: some days we’d have plenty of food, while other days food might be more scarce.

 4) Adjust your goals.
 Maybe your body needs a new dragon to slay.
 Again, nature loves chaos.
 If you are focused solely on weight loss, you might feel like you have stalled out.
 So shift your focus.
 Work on handstands.
 Or running faster.
 Or doing your first pull up.
 Pick a new skill!
 Try something different.
 Give your body a chance to recover and then come back to it.